 \section{Introduction}

-\begin{large} We consider only finite simple graphs throughout this paper and we use standard notations.
-The set of neighbors of a vertex $v$ in a graph $G$ is denoted by N$_{G}$($v$).
-The degree of a vertex $v$ in $G$ is the number of its neighbors and its denoted by $d_G(v)$.
-For brevity, we use $N(v)$ (resp. $d(v)$) instead of $N_G(v)$ (resp. $d_G(v)$).
-We denote by $\Delta(G)$ (resp. $\delta(G)$ ) the maximum degree (resp. minimum degree) of a graph $G$.
-A vertex $v$ in $G$ is said to be a $k$-vertex ; $0 \leq k \leq \Delta(G)$, if d($v$)=$k$.
-Besides, a vertex $v$ in $G$ is said to be a $k^+$-vertex (resp. $k^-$-vertex) if $v$ is of degree at least $k$ (resp. at most $k$).
-The distance between $2$ vertices $v_1$ and $v_2$, denoted as d($v_{1}$, $v_{2}$), is the length of the shortest path connecting $v_1$ and $v_2$ in $G$.
-For $i \ge 2$, the set N$_{i}$($v$) is defined to be the set of all vertices of $G$ of distance at most $i$ from $v$ and $d_i= |N_i($v$)|$.
-For $S \subseteq G$, we denote $G$[S] the subgraph of $G$ induced by the vertices of S. A planar graph is a graph that can be drawn with no edge crossing.
+\begin{large} Throughout this paper, we consider only finite simple graphs and use standard notations.
+The set of neighbors of a vertex $v$ in a graph $G$ is denoted by $N_G(v)$.
+The degree of a vertex $v$ in $G$ is the number of its neighbors and is denoted by $d_G(v)$.
+For brevity, we write $N(v)$ and $d(v)$ instead of $N_G(v)$ and $d_G(v)$, respectively.
+We denote by $\Delta(G)$ and $\delta(G)$ the maximum degree and minimum degree of a graph $G$, respectively.
+A vertex $v$ in $G$ is called a $k$-vertex, where $0 \leq k \leq \Delta(G)$, if $d(v) = k$.
+Moreover, a vertex $v$ in $G$ is called a $k^+$-vertex (resp., a $k^-$-vertex) if its degree is at least $k$ (resp., at most $k$).
+A $k$-neighbor (resp., $k^+$-neighbor, $k^-$-neighbor) of $v$ is a $k$-vertex (resp., $k^+$-vertex, $k^-$-vertex) adjacent to $v$.
+The distance between two vertices $x$ and $y$ is the length of the shortest path connecting $x$ and $y$ in $G$ and is denoted by $d(x,y)$.
+For $i \ge 2$, the set $N_i(v)$ is defined as the set of all vertices of $G$ at distance at most $i$ from $v$ and we set $d_i(v) = |N_i(v)|$.
+For a set $S \subseteq V(G)$, we denote by $G[S]$ the subgraph of $G$ induced by the vertices in $S$.
+A planar graph is a graph that can be drawn in the plane with no edge crossings.
 Such a drawing is called a plane graph or a planar embedding of the graph.
-When a planar graph is drawn with no edge crossing, it divides the plane into a set of regions, called faces.
+When a planar graph is drawn without edge crossings, it partitions the plane into a set of regions, called faces.
 The set of faces of a planar graph $G$ is denoted by $F(G)$.
-Each face $f$ is bounded by a closed walk called the boundary of the face.
-The degree of a face is the length of its boundary and its denoted by d($f$).
-A face $f$ in a planar graph $G$ is said to be incident with the vertices and edges in its boundary, and two faces are said to be adjacent if their boundaries have an edge in common.
-A face in a planar graph $G$ is said to be a $k$-face if $d(f)=k$.
-Moreover, a face in a planar graph $G$ is said to be a $k^+$-face (resp. $k^-$-face) if $d(f) \ge k$ (resp. $d(f) \leq k$). \\
+Each face $f \in F(G)$ is bounded by a closed walk, called the boundary of $f$.
+The degree of a face $f$ is defined as the length of its boundary and is denoted by $d(f)$.
+A face $f$ in a planar graph $G$ is said to be incident with the vertices and edges on its boundary.
+Two faces of $G$ are said to be adjacent if their boundaries share a common edge.
+A face $f$ in a planar graph $G$ is called a $k$-face if $d(f)=k$.
+Moreover, a face $f$ in $G$ is called a $k^+$-face (resp., a $k^-$-face) if $d(f) \ge k$ (resp., $d(f) \le k$). \\